webdunesurfer/SloPN/README.md

 # SloPN: Custom QUIC-based VPN

-SloPN is a high-performance "Hub-and-Spoke" VPN built with Go and QUIC (RFC 9221 Datagrams).
+SloPN is a ~~high~~ slow-performance "Hub-and-Spoke" VPN built with Go and QUIC (RFC 9221 Datagrams).

 ## 🚀 Getting Started